Leadership Advancing Socially Engaged Research (LASER)

 What is LASER?

-Leadership Advancing Socially Engaged Research – LASER – is an experiential training program for Notre Dame PhD students in their 3rd or 4th year of study in academic year 2018-19.
+Leadership Advancing Socially Engaged Research — LASER — is an experiential training program for Notre Dame Ph.D. students who have completed their required coursework by the start of academic year 2023-24.
 It is intended to develop leadership proficiencies and aptitude as well as to explore and build skills for socially engaged research.

 What would it mean to have coherence and direction in your work?
 It would mean not just researching a particular topic, but understanding the social and ethical ramifications of that work.
 It would mean having not just technical skills, but leadership and communication skills.
 Most of all, it would mean knowing what matters most — to you and to the stakeholders in your research — so that you always know what you are working for and why it matters.